 Healthy Breakfast Casserole

-This easy and healthy breakfast casserole is filled with turkey, spinach and artichoke.
+This healthy breakfast casserole is filled with turkey, spinach and artichoke.
 It’s perfect for holidays, family gatherings and large groups of people.
 It’s also perfect for meal prep – just slice it up into individual portions for the week.

 Breakfast is by far my favorite meal of the day.
 I just love mornings and I’m a big proponent of starting it off on the right foot – which includes a healthy morning routine and a healthy meal in my belly.
 But my love for breakfast is also why you’ll find me whipping up brunch and brinner (breakfast for dinner) recipes on the regular.